CDAT/cdms/docs/source/manual/cdms_2.rst

    :header:  "Keyword", "Description", "Value"
    :widths:  30, 80, 80

-    "axisid", "Restrict the axis with ID axisid to a value or range of values.",  See `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_
+    "axisid", "Restrict the axis with ID axisid to a value or range of values.",  See `Index and Coordinate Intervals <#id23>`_
     "grid", "Regrid the result to the grid.", "Grid object" "latitude", "Restrict latitude values to a value or range.
-Short form: lat", See `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_
+Short form: lat", See `Index and Coordinate Intervals <#id23>`_
     "level", "Restrict vertical levels to a value or range.
-Short form: lev",See `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_
-    "longitude", "Restrict longitude values to a value or range.
-Short form: lon", See `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_
+Short form: lev",See `Index and Coordinate Intervals <#id23>`_ "longitude", "Restrict longitude values to a value or range.
+Short form: lon", See `Index and Coordinate Intervals <#id23>`_
     "order", "Reorder the result.", "Order string, e.g., 'tzyx'" "raw", "Return a masked array (MV2.array) rather than a transient variable.", "0: return a transient variable (default);  =1: return a masked array."
     "required", "Require that the axis IDs be present.", "List of axis identifiers."
     "squeeze", "Remove singleton dimensions from the result.", "0: leave singleton dimensions (default);    1: remove singleton dimensions."
-    "time", "Restrict time values to a value or range.", See `Index and Coordinate Intervals <#table-index-and-coordinate-intervals>`_
+    "time", "Restrict time values to a value or range.", See `Index and Coordinate Intervals <#id23>`_

 Another form of selector components is the positional form, where the component order corresponds to the axis order of a variable.
 For